Composability is currently an Early Access Feature in Alpha status.

 Transfers are not atomic

-In the first part, we have used transfer.execute to move the offer to the iou domain.
+In the first part, we have used transfer.execute to move the offer to the iou sync domain.
 Now, we look a bit behind the scenes.
 A contract transfer happens in two atomic steps: transfer-out and transfer-in. transfer.execute is merely a shorthand for the two steps.
 In particular, transfer.execute is not an atomic operation like other ledger commands.

 // Wait until the painter sees the paint offer in the active contract store